 I say that if one or more of these muscle groups finishes its job early, that group is now floating uncontrolled, and the result will be imprecision.

-I suggest that the best, cleanest, snappiest shot will result if each of these muscle groups has delivered its required power at about the same time, just when the ball is about to contact the racket head.
+I suggest that the best, cleanest, snappiest shot will result if each of these muscle groups peak at full power at exactly the same time, just when the ball is about to contact the racket head.
 With a little practice, you should be able to feel if your three muscle groups are peaking simultaneously, and if not, which muscle group is lagging behind, or which is firing too early.

 With all three firing together, and the ball hitting the sweet spot of the racket, you should be able to feel the crack of a well hit and directed hard shot.
 And the swing style that I am describing here helps immensely with this synchronisation of your three muscle groups, on the forehand and the backhand.